 3. Using the Wrong Type of Insulation

-The biggest mistake people make with insulation is not considering their local climate.
+A mistake people make with insulation is not considering their local climate.

 Image From Larry Wade

-Condensation can cause your containers to rust- this is very expensive to repair and can take a lot of time.
+Condensation can cause your containers to rust.
+This is very expensive to repair and can take a lot of time.

 4. Cutting Too Much Steel Out Of Containers

-The great thing about shipping containers is that they are incredibly strong.
-In fact they can be stacked up to eight containers high when they are fully loaded!
+A key feature of shipping containers is that they are incredibly strong.
+In fact, they can be stacked up to eight containers high when they are fully loaded!
 Shipping containers are the perfect building block to use for fast, affordable construction.

 Unfortunately, some people over-modify their containers.
 By cutting out large sections of steel from the container you are reducing its strength and thus the structural integrity of the container.
-Doing this will also require you to incur additional costs because you will need to reinforce the containers with steel beams.
+Doing this will also require you to incur additional costs, because you will need to reinforce the containers with steel beams.
 You will also need to weld the steel beams in place, which can further add to your costs and is also very time consuming.

-Don’t get too concerned though, you can remove sections of steel for your windows and doors, however when you remove entire walls (like in the image below) you will need to use support beams.
+You can remove sections of steel for your windows and doors without any problems, but when you remove entire walls, you will need to use support beams.

-5. Choosing the Wrong Builder/Contractor
+5. Choosing the Wrong Builder or Contractor